Inglis quarry

-The Inglis quarry or Inglis quarry sites 1A and 1C are assemblages of vertebrate fossils dating from the Pleistocene ~1.8 Mya—300,000 years ago, located in the phosphate quarries near the town of Inglis, Citrus County, northern Florida.
+The Inglis quarry or Inglis quarry site is an assemblages of vertebrate fossils dating to the latest Blancan age,around 1.9-1.6 million years ago, located in the phosphate quarries near the town of Inglis, Citrus County, northern Florida.

-Inglis sites FCi-1, FCi-2, Inglis Formation, Florida Geological Survey C-11, Inglis Member, Moodys Branch Formation, and Dunnellon Phosphate Company pit no. 5 are composed of a variety of bivalves, echinoderms, gastropods, crustaceans (mud shrimp), crinoids dating from the Eocene to Early Oligocene of ~48–33.9 Mya.
+Inglis site is located in limestone of the Inglis Formation dating to the Eocene to Early Oligocene of ~48–33.9 Mya.
+The inglis quarry itself is aberrant within this formation,being much younger than the Eocene rock its within.

 Inglis site 1A was originally a sinkhole spanning 10 by 20 meters.
 From bottom to top, the sequence comprises a basal conglomerate, a thin clay bed, a lower sand unit, a second thin clay bed, an upper sand unit, and a cemented quartz sandstone.
+Its mammalian fauna is regarded as a close correlate of that from Curtis Ranch in Arizona, whose age is well established by magnetostratigraphy and radioisotopic geochronology.

+History

+Site 1A

+The site was discovered in 1967 during construction of the Cross Florida Barge Canal.
+In January 1974, staff from the Florida Museum of Natural History excavated and screened approximately 300 cubic meters of fossil bearing sediment from the sinkhole.